jparkerweb/pixel-banner/UPDATE.md

 - Targeting Modal now has controls for all Image Banner and Icons settings!
 - Added support for `.avif` images
 - Added extra calculation to ensure Banner Icon position is within the Note's visible bounds
-- Added "repeat" option to the "contain" section of the Targeting Modal
+- Added `repeat` option to the `contain` section of the Targeting Modal
 - Support for embedded image format in the Banner frontmatter field: `![[image.jpg]]`
 - YouTube promo video: https://www.youtube.com/watch?v=pJFsMfrWak4

 #### 📦 Updated
 - Complete restructuring of plugin codebase for better organization and maintainability
-- The Targeting Modal slider controls wont unintentionally drag the modal
+- The Targeting Modal slider controls won't unintentionally drag the modal

 #### 🐛 Fixed
-- Fixed issue with the "Directory" selection modal was displaying the suggested directory twice when saving a banner image
+- Fixed issue with the `Folder` selection modal displaying the suggested directory twice when saving a banner image
 - Resolved issue with cleaning up cached banner icons when loading notes without banner icons